Emanuele-rgb/normattiva-scrape/ARTICLE_UPDATES.md

 # Article Updates Feature

-This document describes the new article updates feature that has been added to the NORME-NET scraper.
+This document describes the new article updates feature that has been added to the NORMATTIVA-SCRAPE scraper.
 This feature automatically detects and handles the "aggiornamenti all'articolo" (article updates) functionality found on Italian legislation websites.

 ## 🚀 Features